netdata/netdata/docs/quickstart/infrastructure.md

 ## Build new dashboards for your infrastructure

-You can use Netdata Cloud to build new dashboards that match the topology of your infrastructure or assist you in diagnosing very specific issues by aggregating correlated charts from any number of nodes.
+You can use Netdata Cloud to build new dashboards that match your infrastructure's topology or help you diagnose complex issues by aggregating correlated charts from any number of nodes.

 To build your first dashboard, click on the **Nodes** dropdown, then select **+ Add**.
 Enter a name to assign to this dashboard.
 Click on either of the **Add chart** buttons, then select the node you want to add a chart from.
 Select the